ampproject/amphtml/extensions/amp-quicktext/amp-quicktext.md

 ## Examples

-Basic example, since `license` and `layout` are the only mandatory attributes, you can just use:
+Basic example, since `license` and `layout` are the only mandatory attributes, you can simply use:

 Basic: